bmcminn/throwdown/README.md

 If you've made it this far, please read on in the voice of Cave Johnson, because it makes documentation SO much more fun to read :)

-I wrote FlapJax as a way to prove to myself how far I've come as a PHP developer since I started programming back in 2006.
+I wrote Throwdown as a way to prove to myself how far I've come as a PHP developer and software designer since I started programming back in 2006.

 It's based entirely on my biased opinions of how a proper blogging software should function.
 That being said, I would like to inform you that this software: